mararap/minishell/docs/03-path.md

 	return (ft_strdup(cmd));
 ```

-If the command contains a slash, your minishell **does not search PATH**.
+If the command contains a slash, our minishell **does not search PATH**.

 So all of these are treated as explicit paths: